Why AI tools for data and analytics matter in 2026

 Ajelix

-Visit Ajelix.
-Ajelix is an agentic AI workspace for business professionals that turns uploaded data into production-ready assets — Excel files, dashboards, presentations, and web apps — through a chat interface.
-The user persona is the FP&A analyst or ops lead who lives in spreadsheets and wants the chat to give back something they can hand to their CFO.
+Ajelix is an agentic AI workspace for business people that turns uploaded data into production-ready assets (Excel files, dashboards, presentations, web apps) through a chat interface.
+Picture the FP&A analyst or ops lead who lives in spreadsheets and wants the chat to give back something they can hand straight to the CFO.

 Strong fit for finance, ops, and analyst roles where the deliverable is still a spreadsheet or a slide, not a dashboard nobody opens.